MKLau/roweb2/content/blog/2020-03-01-bookdown-learnings/index.md

 [^1]: The first bookdown book Maëlle worked on is [rOpenSci dev guide](https://devguide.ropensci.org/)!
+[^2]: Hat-tip to Julia Stewart Lowndes for using this phrasing to describe herself as if she read my mind.
 [^2]: [A tweet by Hadley Wickham about using the config file for ordering chapters rather than numbering their filenames](https://twitter.com/hadleywickham/status/1137317951428747270)
 [^3]: Maëlle discovered `jq` in [a blog post by Carl Boettiger](https://www.carlboettiger.info/2017/12/11/data-rectangling-with-jq/) and reported on her use of `jq` with rOpenSci `jqr` R package [in a blog post about getting data about Software Peer Review](/blog/2018/04/26/rectangling-onboarding/).